Your comprehensive travel guide to Israel - All in one place!

 This unbroken chain of history can be observed at sites all over the country.
 Jerusalem, the capital of Israel, has been the focus of extensive archeological activity and remains of 5,000 years of history have been revealed.

 Israel is located in South Western Asia, at the Eastern edge of the Mediterranean Sea.
 A tiny country is incredibly diverse and is divided into four or five regions.

 The long Mediterranean Coastal Plain stretches 190 km and houses 70% of the country’s population in some of Israel’s largest cities including Tel Aviv and Haifa as well as agricultural and more rural settlements.
 Beaches stretch almost the entire stretch of the beautiful plain, which boasts magnificent ancient ruins including Caesarea as well as magnificent new settlements and resorts, some of Israel’s most desirable.

-The Jordan Rift Valley also extends from the north of Israel to the far south, and is part of the Great African Rift Valley, a tectonic plate boundary.
+The Jordan Rift Valley also extends from the north of Israel to the far south and is part of the Great African Rift Valley.
 The River Jordan flows through the valley into two unique lakes, the Sea of Galilee and the Dead Sea.